 There are no existing or potential material conflicts of interest between the Corporation or any of its subsidiaries and their respective directors and officers.
-Certain of the Corporation's directors and officers also serve as directors of officers of other corporations.
+Certain of the Corporation's directors and officers also serve as directors or officers of other corporations.
 Such associations may give rise to conflicts of interest from time to time.
-Management of the Corporation will address any such conflict of interest which may arise in the future in accordance with reasonable expectations and objectives of the Corporation and will act in accordance with any duty of care and any duty to act in good faith owed to the Corporation.
+Management of the Corporation and the Board of Directors will address any such conflict of interest which may arise in the future in accordance with reasonable expectations and objectives of the Corporation and will act in accordance with any duty of care and any duty to act in good faith owed to the Corporation.